groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to JPEG in Java"
+    title: "Steps for adding Metadata to PDF in Java"
     content: |
-      [GroupDocs.Signature](/signature/java/) makes it easy for Java developers to add metadata details to JPEG files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/java/) makes it easy for Java developers to add metadata details to PDF files from within their applications by implementing a few easy steps.

-      1. Load JPEG with an instance of {{TextMetadata}} class.
+      1. Load PDF with an instance of {{TextMetadata}} class.
       2. Use {{TextMetadataAddProperties}} method to add the properties.
       3. Use a predicate to find desired metadata properties.
-      4. Save the changes back in JPEG format.
+      4. Save the changes back in PDF format.

     code:
       platform: "net"